AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 For this project I selected the "US Air Travel Falls Due to Covid Epidemic" visualization and the data source is Bureau of Transportation Statistics.
 This visualization shows the drastic decline in air travel during the COVID-19 pandemic.
 My goal here is to critique the original visualization and build a more impactful one which gives a better representation than what it does.
 I have also documented the feedbacks and the final updated design.

 I selected this visualization because it displays an extremely relevant and critical impact on one of the most vital industries today.
 Of all the industries impacted by the pandemic, air travel was one of the most hit sectors in the global economy and this data shows how it impacted the number of passengers.
 I also chose this data visualization, because it needs improvements after all.
 The original one does get the message across, but it needs a lot of context behind the graph.
-The daily ups and downs make it a little hard to read as a whole not giving a broader pictureand it should have a few important months or specific events pointed out on the graph.
+The daily ups and downs make it a little hard to read as a whole not giving a broader picture and it should have a few important months or specific events pointed out on the graph.
 So using this would help improve it and get the intended message across.

 ## Step two: the critique